-Breach of Contract - Represents businesses and corporations in prosecuting and defending litigation concerning purchase agreements, service contracts, warranty claims and licensing agreements.
+Breach of Contract - Mike represents businesses and corporations in prosecuting and defending litigation concerning purchase agreements, service contracts, warranty claims and licensing agreements.

-Fiduciary Duty/Business Torts - Prosecutes and defends claims stemming from joint ventures, partnerships and shareholder relationships.
-Also includes litigation involving individual owner/executive misconduct.
+Fiduciary Duty/Business Torts - Mike prosecutes and defends claims stemming from joint ventures, partnerships and shareholder relationships.
+This work also includes litigation involving individual owner/executive misconduct.

-Professional Malpractice - Defends securities brokers, insurance agents, lawyers and other professionals in claims asserting failure of performance or breach of the appropriate standard of care.
-Representations focused on the defense of professionals.
+Professional Malpractice - Mike defends securities brokers, insurance agents, lawyers and other professionals in claims asserting failure of performance or breach of the appropriate standard of care.

-Employment - Represents companies in the enforcement or defense of restrictive covenants in employment or executive agreements.
-Work is focused on the preservation of employers' rights.
+Employment - Mike represents companies in the enforcement or defense of restrictive covenants in employment or executive agreements.
+His work is focused on the preservation of employers' rights.

-Bankruptcy – Prosecutes the rights of business creditors in bankruptcy and adversary proceedings.
+Bankruptcy – Mike prosecutes the rights of business creditors in bankruptcy and adversary proceedings.

 July 2016 –Tried $13-million defective design claim concerning water treatment plants in the Southwest on behalf of international water resources company.
 Trial was before construction-specific arbitration panel; matter resolved on terms beneficial to client at the conclusion of the plaintiff/opposing party’s case.